MakeSchool-Tutorials/Personal-Finance/P02-Input-Box/content.md

 >
 > * Write the inputs values listed above into your input box
 > * Write formulas in C2 to C8 to translate annual inputs into monthly inputs
-> * Format data: use the following tips to format your data with the correct units ($, %). https://gsuite.google.com/learning-center/products/sheets/get-started/#!/section-2
+> * Format data: use [these tips](https://gsuite.google.com/learning-center/products/sheets/get-started/#!/section-2) to format your data with the correct units ($, %).

 ## Stretch Challenge

 >[challenge]
 > Write a function for progressive income tax into your spreadsheet.
+Here’s [a link](https://blog.taxact.com/how-tax-brackets-work/) explaining the real way that income taxes are calculated in the United States.
+>
-Here’s a link explaining the real way that income taxes are calculated in the United States https://blog.taxact.com/how-tax-brackets-work/.
-Hint: write a formula for a progressive income tax using the tax table in the link below, VLOOKUP and SUMPRODUCT functions.
-Here’s a tutorial on how to do so … https://www.excel-university.com/income-tax-formula/
+> **Hint:** write a formula for a progressive income tax using the tax table in the link below, VLOOKUP and SUMPRODUCT functions.
+Here’s [a tutorial](https://www.excel-university.com/income-tax-formula/) on how to do so.

 # Onward